EMC China Lab

 The cost of CE certification depends primarily on the certification body and the applicable product directives.
 Different products require different testing procedures.
 Common categories are electronic and electrical products, often requiring EMC and LVD directives.
 Machinery product CE certification is more expensive due to factory audits and evaluations.

 In some cases, products require only lvd certification, but customers may specify EMC as well, leading to cost differences.
 Some customers certify products for domestic market promotion and choose directives arbitrarily.
-According to CE regulations, products must pass all applicable directives before affixing the CE mark.
+According to ce regulations, products must pass all applicable directives before affixing the CE mark.
 Electrical products typically require LVD, EMC, and possibly the Machinery Directive, resulting in varying costs.

 CE Certification Time for Electronic Products: